Jesusmyking/mozilla-clubs-guides/creating-a-website-en-US/guide.md

 Download the layout at [GitHub](https://github.com/LeaoMozillaClubs/leaomozillaclubs.github.io/archive/master.zip/) and unzip the file.
 ![Imgur](screenshots/Captura de tela de 2016-01-28 11-53-07.png)

-2. **Folders and files.** Open the unzipped folder and view the files and folders that you find.
+2. **Folders and files.**
+Open the unzipped folder and view the files and folders that you find.
 Stay tuned for the paths and files where you must change:

-**index.html** => Aqui é onde você vai editar a pagina inicial.

-**/images/home** => Aqui estão as imagens da pagina inicial, você pode adicionar mais imagens a vontade e excluir as existentes.

-3. **Edite HTML.** A pagina onde fica o conteúdo é a inicial, dessa forma você deve alterar o **index.html**, no [Sublime Text](https://www.sublimetext.com/) é fácil editar esse arquivo, todos os textos destacados em **branco** são dos textos existentes na pagina inicial, basta alterar.
-Nos locais onde há imagens coloque o nome dos arquivos das imagens novas.
-Ficou fácil?
+**index.html** => Here is where you can edit the home page.<br>
+**/images/home** => Here are the images of the homepage, you can add more images at will and delete existing ones.<br>

+3. **Edit HTML.** The page contains the content is original, therefore you must change the **index.html** in [Sublime Text](https://www.sublimetext.com/) is easy to edit this file, all texts highlighted in **white** are the existing texts on the home page, just change.
+Where there are images put the name of the new image files.
+It was easy?

 ![Imgur](screenshots/Captura de tela de 2016-01-28 12-03-14.png)

-3. **Publique.** Você pode publicar isso de 2 formas fáceis: por meio do [GitHub Pages](https://pages.github.com/) ou conseguindo uma hospedagem e sub-domínio da infraestrutura web de sua comunidade Mozilla local.

-No [GitHub Pages](https://pages.github.com/) é muito fácil, basta criar um repositório com o nome dessa forma "[usuário do GitHub].github.io", faça o upload para o GitHub dos arquivos e pronto, o site está publicado no endereço criado pelo nome do repositório.
+4. **Publish on the web.** You can publish it in two easy ways: via the [GitHub Pages](https://pages.github.com/) or getting a web hosting infrastructure and sub-domain of your Mozilla Local Community.

+In [GitHub Pages](https://pages.github.com/) is very easy, just create a repository with the name of the form "[user GitHub].github.io," upload it to GitHub files and ready, the site is published at the address created by the repository name.
 ![Imgur](screenshots/Captura de tela de 2016-01-28 12-12-08.png)

-## #4 Dicas de ferramentas alternativas para criar sites, blogs e contar histórias
+## #4 Tips alternative tools for creating websites, blogs and storytelling

 #### [Mobirise](https://mobirise.com/)
 ![Imgur](screenshots/Captura de tela de 2016-01-28 12-39-24.png)